 Kotohira – Home to one of the most famous and popular shrines in Japan, Kompira-san shrine, which is one of the regions major attractions

-Matsuyama – The largest city in Shikoku and famous for its beautiful castle, Matsuyama-jo, which is one of the best in Japan
+Matsuyama – The largest city in Shikoku and famous for its original castle, Matsuyama-jo, which is the symbol of the city

-Dogo Onsen – The oldest hot springs in Japan and a must visit for any onsen lover, it is located close to Matsuyama
+Dogo Onsen – The oldest hot springs in Japan with a history of over 3,000 years.
+Dogo Onsen is located about 2 km from Matsuyama Castle

 Uwajima – A quiet and peaceful town with a small castle, Uwajima-jo, which is an original, and temples and garden